 - VEGAN POLICY- PFS is vegan as the founder is vegan and out of respect to the rescued animals exploited by agribusiness residing here all visitors, volunteers and events at PFS are asked to be vegan while onsite.

 - VISITING- PFS is not open for business to the general public; however, we happily schedule events several times a month.
 This is for the benefit of the animals so care can be our primary focus and many of the animals can be over stressed from too many people because of the abuse they have previously experienced.
 Please be on time for your scheduled visit.
 Kids are welcome with adult supervision and you do not have to be vegan or share similar faith to visit/volunteer/donate.
 Dress for the weather and being outdoors around animals.

-- FAITH- Although the founder of PFS is vegan and engage in the sanctuary work because of faith, ALL are welcomed.
+- FAITH- Although the founder of PFS is vegan and engage in the mission of sanctuary work because of faith, ALL are welcomed.

 - EGGS- Any eggs laid by rescued hens are fed back to the chickens.
 This is because the eggs do not belong to us and it also replenishes the nutrients lost from laying the eggs.

 - HOW ANIMALS COME HERE- Residents arrive at PFS for several reasons.
 Some are found lost and wandering, some are surrendered by private individuals, some are found through adverts, some are found via rescue networks, some are removed in governmental abuse raids.